smbonn2005/HomeOps/README.md

 ### Installation

-My cluster is [k3s](https://k3s.io/) provisioned overtop bare-metal Debian Server 12 using the [Ansible](https://www.ansible.com/) galaxy role [ansible-role-k3s](https://github.com/PyratLabs/ansible-role-k3s).
+My cluster is [k3s](https://k3s.io/) provisioned overtop bare-metal Debian Bookworm using the [Ansible](https://www.ansible.com/) galaxy role [ansible-role-k3s](https://github.com/PyratLabs/ansible-role-k3s).
 This is a semi hyper-converged cluster, workloads and block storage are sharing the same available resources on my nodes while I have a separate server for (NFS) file storage.

 🔸 _[Click here](./ansible) to see my Ansible playbooks and roles._